AUSGov/bga-style-guide-2016/sg-typography.md

 ## Heading Levels and Paragraph

-Business.gov.au has base level styles for heading levels, and then individual overrides for heading use in other parts of the site.
+business.gov.au has base level styles for heading levels, and then individual overrides for heading use in other parts of the site.

 <table>